Leadership & Guide Training Course

 - Safety and Risk Management: Safety is always the #1 consideration.
 As the course progresses, you’ll develop an awareness to appropriately asses risk and make safe decisions.

-IWLS ROCK AND ICE CLIMBING CURRICULUM is designed to create safe and strong technical climbers.
+IWLS ROCK CLIMBING CURRICULUM is designed to create safe and strong technical climbers.
 Below is an example of what you’ll learn:

 - Climbing Technique: Whether stemming an inside corner, jamming an off-width, or friction climbing on a blank slab, you’ll learn the techniques to climb efficiently on a variety of different features.

 - Rock Protection: Pitons, nuts, cams, hexes… learn the nuances of quality placements.
 You’ll have the opportunity to place protection in a variety of settings and rock quality.

 - High Angle Rescue: What happens when things go bad?
 We’ll practice escaping the belay and getting to the aid of an injured climber.

 EXPERIENCE LEVEL No previous experience is necessary for this course.
 However, with a desire to learn and an enthusiasm for adventure, you’ll develop the skills necessary for a lifetime of wilderness exploration.